The Physics of Harpsichord Sound

 The acoustic power radiated directly by the string (as a dipole) is approximately (6) for the 1st partial, lower for higher partials since the dipoles themselves form dipoles.
 It is very small.

-I'll try to borrow a calibrated sound level meter to check some of this.
+A calibrated sound level meter would be needed to check this in the traditional way.
 But, I can check relative overall partial strengths with the sound card.

 Spectral Power Measurements

 The instrument was set up so that strings other than the single string being recorded were damped (including the 8' bridge-hitch ends).
 A complete c' sound from pluck to inaudibility was recorded (44k samples/s 8 bit) with a microphone 1 m from the bridge pin.
 (As you can see, computer sound cards have a lot of hum and noise - Fourier transforms are essential to working with them.
-I assume that the response of the condenser microphone plus card is flat for now.)
+I have to assume that the response of the condenser microphone plus card is flat, as I've no way of checking it now.)
 Partials can easily be distinguished up to 10 kHz.

 Fourier transforms were then done in successive 0.1 s chunks for each partial.
 For each chunk, the volume was levelled by the inverse of the overall decay function (2.6/s) so each value is an average over the 0.1 period.
 A typical chunk transform is shown - the signal/noise ratio is adequate even for a 0.1 s sample at 3 s after the pluck.
 From these chunk transforms, the relative radiated power of each partial was calculated, and is shown compared with the theory for a non-resonant 'piston' soundboard. ((4),(5), equation (11) on the bridge pin page).
 The soundboard seems to be acting primarily as a non-resonant element.
 And, it seems close to being a rigid piston, thus far more effective at radiating high partials than low.